fluidex/fluidex.github.io/content/posts/2021-05-27-updates/index.en.md

 Github link: https://github.com/Fluidex/dingir-exchange

 ## Research
 We published an aricle ["Differential AMM: a highly flexible AMM algorithm based on micro indicators"](/zh/blog/damm/).
 To put it simply, DAMM is a flexible AMM design that built from micro-indicators, such as the average market price and market depth.
 Creators of the AMM pool can freely adjust the market-making parameters (such as price range, liquidity depth, market cap, capital efficiency) according to their strategies.
 Besides, we gave out a reference implementation (only an PoC) on translating DAMM into orderbook.
-Fluidex will integrate this DAMM feature, and the liquidity of each trade pair will be supported by both orderbook and AMM.
+Fluidex will embed this DAMM feature at the end, and the liquidity of each trade pair will be supported by both orderbook and AMM.

 ## Community Activities
 On April 20th, Shanghai Advanced Technology Seminar was held under the theme of “Zero-Knowledge Proof”.
 Zhuo ZHANG, Founder of the Fuildex, was invited to deliver a keynote on "ZK-Rollup Development Experience Sharing".
 Also invited to the seminar were Yu GUO, Founder of the SECBIT Labs, and YAO Xiang, Tech Ambassador of Mina in Asia.
 Guo and Yao talked about “ZKCP+ Zero-knowledge Proof and Fair (Data) Exchange Protocol" and “Snapps Architecture and its Application”, respectively.